Sengolda/pytwot/README.md

 # Contribute

-You can Contribute or open an issue regarding pytwot in our [GitHub repository](https://github.com/sengolda/pytwot)!
+- You can contribute or open an issue regarding pytwot in our [GitHub repository](https://github.com/sengolda/pytwot)!
+- If you are however going to contribute please read the [contributer's guide](CONTRIBUTING.rst) beforehand.

 # Licence & Copyright